 Ghosts do not wait until October to come to Jameson Tavern.

 They reside here year round.
-Many people have seen these ghosts as they walk through the tavern.
+Over our spooky history many people have seen these ghosts as they walk through the tavern.
 The following article appeared in the Community Leader on October 28, 2004 and is reprinted with the permission of the Coastal Journal.